 The amount and timing of any future dividends with respect to the Common Shares will be subject to the discretion of the Board of Directors.
+Furthermore, the future treatment of dividends for tax purposes will be subject to the nature and composition of dividends paid by the Company and potential legislative and regulatory changes.

-There are risks that may result in the Company changing, suspending or discontinuing its monthly dividend program, including changes to free cash flow, operating results, capital requirements, financial position, market conditions or corporate strategy and the need to comply with requirements under the Credit Facility and applicable laws respecting the declaration and payment of dividends.
-There are no assurances as to the continuing declaration and payment of any future dividends under the Company's monthly dividend program or the amount or timing of any such dividends
+There are risks that may result in the Company changing, suspending or discontinuing dividend payments, including changes to free cash flow, operating results, capital requirements, financial position, market conditions or corporate strategy and the need to comply with requirements under the Credit Facility and applicable laws respecting the declaration and payment of dividends.
+There are no assurances as to the continuing declaration and payment of any future dividends or the amount or timing of any such dividends.